<< | Índex | >>

 The death of Vicente González Lizondo from heart disease on December 26, 1996 made matters much worse for Unió Valenciana.
 Let's not forget that this party had an structure of full obedience to the leader, and many of its voters, over and above ideologies, voted for the person that was Vicente González Lizondo (apart from the fact that, as we have said, this man was well known in Valencian society, basically due to his connection to the world of Falles).
 The presidency of Héctor Villalba, as we have said, broke this full obedience on one hand.
 And on the other hand, the successive Blaverist leaders were much less known than Vicente González Lizondo.

 On the other hand, the trickle of militants and charges towards the PP continued.
 So for instance, Maria-Àngels Ramon-Llin, the Blaverist Councilor for Agriculture, left the party to enter the PP, as did the Blaverist historical leader Fernando Giner (president of the Diputació de València for the PP until 2007, which, however, maintained a paranoid anti-Catalanism throughout his presidency, as we formerly analyzed in the corresponding section).
-The former leaders Vicent Ferrer and Alfons Novo, as well as the autonomic deputy Rafael Ferraro, founded another Blaverist party, the "Iniciativa de Progreso", which also ended up in the PP.
+The former leaders Vicent Ferrer and Alfons Novo, as well as the autonomic deputy Rafael Ferraro, founded another Blaverist party, the "Iniciativa de Progreso" (Progress Initiative), which also ended up in the PP.